 Oversee the search process.
 The board chair ensures that the process is going smoothly and that tasks are completed according to the schedule.
+He or she ensures that the board is represented at appropriate points in the process.

 Ensure assessment of needs.
 The chair makes certain that the board assesses what the district needs from the new CEO in terms of specific leadership skills, and establishes clear expectations for the new person.
+He or she helps the board focus on these priorities and needs throughout the process.

-Inform the committee.
-The board must communicate what they are looking for in a CEO to the consultant and screening committee.
+Communicate with screening/search committees.
+The board must communicate what they are looking for in a CEO to the consultant and any screening and/or search committees.
+The chair maintains ongoing communication.